 Aperture Priority (or Av Mode) – The Speed Of Auto, The control of Manual.

 When I started shooting weddings, I found that my aperture setting was one of the main weapons in helping me turn the chaos of a wedding into beautiful images.
-Aperture choice is one of the main determining factors towards the look of a photograph, and use it to blur out the busy backgrounds that can ruin wedding shots.
-Weddings move fast, too fast for for fiddling around with your camera if the light changes, so a degree of automation is a real necessity.
-Here are the reasons why I prefer Aperture Priority over Manual in a wedding environment.
+Aperture choice is one of the main determining factors towards the look of a photograph.
+I use it to blur out the busy backgrounds that can ruin wedding shots.
+Weddings move fast.
+Too fast for for fiddling around with your camera if the light changes, so a degree of automation is a real necessity.
+Here are the reasons why I prefer aperture priority over manual in a wedding environment.

 Most of the time it’s just not possible to use a separate meter.

-If you a positioned at the back of the church during the ceremony and the light changes, you can hardly walk up the aisle, take a quick incident reading off the bride’s face and retire back to your station.
+Imagine you are positioned at the back of the church during the ceremony and the light changes You can hardly walk up the aisle, take a quick incident reading off the bride’s face, and retire back to your station.
 If you are using the camera’s built in meter there is very little point in setting the camera manually when the camera would set itself to the same way automatically.
 If I feel that the camera has got it wrong I use exposure compensation.
-That way if the light levels drop the exposure will still be correct.
+That way if the light levels change, the exposure will still be correct.